State service portal

 Important!
 In procurements providing for the submission of tenders electronically, tenders submitted outside the EIS will not be accepted by the contracting party

 Purchase DetailsElectronic Procurement Systems (EIS)sectione-contestsyou can also view as an unregistered user.
 In order to allow your supplier to participate in procurement and procurement procedures when submitting tenders to EIS, you must register the supplier with EIS.
 On the other hand, if you are expected to submit tenders/applications outside the EIS for purchase, refer to the procurement documentation, which is also available to unregistered users, or contact the customer for additional information.
 The authority responsible for the EIS shall be:State Regional Development Agency (SRDA).

 To register for EIS:

 Submit the completed forms to the National Regional Development Agency (VRAA).
-You can send to an institutionE-addresses, withsecure electronic signaturesend signed documents to email@example.com on the institutione-addressor by sending paper in Albert Street 10, Riga, LV-1010 or withsecure electronic signaturesend signed documents to firstname.lastname@example.org.
+You can send to an institutionE-addresses, withsecure electronic signaturesend signed documents to email@example.com to mail to Albert Street 10, Riga, LV-1010 or withsecure electronic signaturesend signed documents to firstname.lastname@example.org.

-After receiving registration documents, THE SPAA will register your company as a member of the EIS system within 3 working days and create a user with the role “Supplier Administrator”.
+After receiving registration documents, THE VRAA will register your company as a member of the EIS system within 3 working days and create a user with the role: “Supplier Administrator”.
 In your e-mail, you will receive access data for the system, the user name, password, and code card.